git4rk/ApplicationServeronCloud/faq.md

 **Notes**:
   * You can no longer create resources under your organization name.
 Similar to other {{site.data.keyword.cloud_notm}} services, {{site.data.keyword.appserver_short}} for {{site.data.keyword.cloud_notm}} supports resource groups.
 You must use Resource Group to [create your new resource](/docs/resources?topic=resources-rgs){: new_window}.
 You still will be able to access your existing resources created under your organization name.
 It is recommended that you rename your resource group to a meaningful name instead of `Default`.
-  * You will get one or more new IP addresses and must set up new OpenVPN connectivity to access the virtual machines.
+  * You get one or more new IP addresses and must set up new OpenVPN connectivity to access the virtual machines.
   * If you are currently using public IP, the public IP also changes.
 You might need to update your DNS settings to direct your customers to the new resources.
   * You might be able to [use a migration tool](#faq-migrate-tools) to move your application.